gurmudemuma/cbc/SYSTEM_DIAGRAM.md

            │
            ▼
     ┌───────────���──┐
-    │  COMPLETED   │ ◄─── Exporter Bank completes
+    │  COMPLETED   │ ◄─── commercialbank completes
     └──────────────┘

-    Note: Export can be CANCELLED by Exporter Bank at any stage before SHIPPED status
+    Note: Export can be CANCELLED by commercialbank at any stage before SHIPPED status
 ```